The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Defining memorization

 \section{Defining memorization}

+\alexAA{ This research examines cases of unintended memorization, where LLMs reproduce sensitive, private, or verbatim training data.
+While memorizing facts or grammatical rules is essential for model utility, the inadvertent reproduction of private or non-public data raises significant privacy and ethical concerns.
+The central challenge, which this paper aims to systematize, is distinguishing between beneficial and harmful forms of memorization.
+This work focuses specifically on the latter, providing a comprehensive overview of the mechanisms, detection methods, and mitigation strategies for unintended data reproduction in LLMs.}

-Agnostic to LLMs, memorization occurs when a model can reproduce specific training sequences when provided with appropriate contextual inputs~\citep{carlini2023quantifyingmemorizationneurallanguage, cooper2023report, schwarzschildrethinking}.
-Currently, several definitions are used to quantify memorization in LLMs, including memorization defined by string matching (exact or approximate) or by loss differences.
+Agnostic to LLMs, memorization occurs when a model can reproduce specific training sequences when provided with appropriate contextual inputs~\citep{carlini2023quantifyingmemorizationneurallanguage, cooper2023report, schwarzschild2024rethinking}. \alex{This is the type of memorization most commonly studied in the context of generative models.} Currently, several definitions are used to quantify memorization in LLMs, including memorization defined by string matching (exact or approximate) or by loss differences.
+In addition, \alexAA{Hayes, et al.}~\citet{hayes2025measuringmemorizationlanguagemodels} employs baseline comparisons to distinguish genuine memorization from coincidental sequence generation.